Lelit PL41TEM Anna PID Espresso Machine

 - PID display – Allows the temperature of the boiler to be programmed for different coffees.

 - Pressure gauge – Displays in real time the pressure during coffee extraction.
-Only 9-10 bar is needed to make espresso.
+You only need 9-10 bars to make espresso.
 This gauge will help perfect your espresso shot.

 - Portafilters – Dual spout portafilter.